10 Effective Ways to Respond to Work Frustrations

-The above negative responses always come with unwanted consequences that risk hurting relationships, creating a negative work environment, delivering poor service, lost productivity, corrective action, and so on.
+The above negative responses always come with unwanted consequences that risk hurting relationships, creating a negative work environment, delivering poor service, losing productivity, corrective action, and so on.
 Work frustrations can be difficult when you don’t know how to respond.
-Here are 10 effective ways to respond to your work frustrations.
+Here are ten effective ways to respond to your work frustrations.

-2. Stay Positive with Above-the-Line-Thinking – No matter the situation in life, you can choose a positive attitude and realize sometimes hard things happen and focus on a positive resolution.
-Stay above the line, instead of choosing a victims’ negative route.
+2. Stay Positive with Above-the-Line-Thinking – No matter the situation in life, you can choose a positive attitude and sometimes realize hard things happen and focus on a positive resolution.
+Stay above the line instead of selecting a victim’s negative route.

-3. Go Directly to the Source – Be open and honest going directly to the source of your frustration.
-If you are upset with an individual, a policy, or challenge, go to the place or person where the issue can be resolved.
-If that does not work, go to your supervisor or person in charge of human resources.
-Never vent with other team members that can poison the work culture, and others’ attitudes.
+3. Go Directly to the Source – Be open and honest, going directly to the source of your frustration.
+If you are upset with an individual, a policy, or a challenge, go to the place or person where the issue can be resolved.
+If that does not work, go to your supervisor or the person in charge of human resources.
+Never vent with other team members.
+That can poison the work culture and others’ attitudes.
 When approaching the individual, be specific in explaining your concern using a level voice tone, non-attacking words and sincere body language to avoid making the person feel attacked.
-Reduce the risk of escalating conflict by using “I statements” when talking about your feelings.
+Avoid escalating conflict by using “I statements” when discussing your feelings.
 For example, “I wanted to talk with you about the new XYZ program.
-I feel like this will result in extra work and have some ideas to better address this”.
-Avoid using “you statements” that place blame or speaking in general terms like “you always give me extra work”.
+I feel like this will result in extra work, and I have some ideas to address this better”.
+Avoid using “you statements” that place blame or speaking in general terms like “you always give me extra work.”

-5. See Things from Other’s Frame of Reference – We all have our lens of how we see the world formed from past experiences, teachers, and life’s lessons.
+5. See Things from Other’s Frame of Reference – We all have our lens of how we see the world formed from past experiences, teachers, and life lessons.
 When facing challenges, strive to see things through the eyes of the other person and their frame of reference.
-Could you be perceiving things wrong?
+Could you perceive things wrong?
 Is there more to the story?
 How can you help?

-6. Be Kind – No matter the challenge at work and life in general, we can always find a way to be kind and supportive of your team and company.
+6. Be Kind – No matter the challenge at work and in life, we can always find a way to be kind and supportive of our team and company.